Prohelion/ArrowPoint-Telemetry/README.md

 # ArrowPoint-Telemetry
 The ArrowPoint Telemetry Solution is designed to provide telemetry capture and management information for managing a race car.

 The out of the box implementation is designed for use in Solar or Electric racing cars that use technology from Prohelion (www.prohelion.com) or Tritium (www.tritium.com.au).
-This solution was origionally developed by TeamArrow (www.teamarrow.com.au) and has been used in racing environments since 2013.
-TeamArrow continue to use this application as the heart of its telemetry and strategy management solutions.
+This solution was originally developed by TeamArrow (www.teamarrow.com.au) and has been used in racing environments since 2013.
+TeamArrow continues to use this application as the heart of its telemetry and strategy management solutions.

 The solution captures and stores all telemetry data in a race environment and has been used to capture over 60,000,000 data points in previous events and testing and can manage, track and store around 400 data points a second when running on a i7 laptop.
-It provide reporting (via Splunk) across full data sets via a web interface and allows teams to build and track massive data sets via dashboards and dynamically modifyable searches.
+It provides reporting (via Splunk) across full data sets via a web interface and allows teams to build and track massive data sets via dashboards and dynamically modifiable searches.

 The ArrowPoint-Telemetry system is very light weight (considering what it is doing!) and TeamArrow have historically run it on a single CPU laptop, which we tuck on the seat in the chase car or can be run in the cloud (we use Amazon EC2) when coupled with the ArrowPoint-Tablet for data relay.